 Rabies in dogs is rare in the United States, Australia, Canada, Japan, and most European countries.

 What can travelers do to prevent rabies?

-- Supervise children closely, especially around dogs, cats, and wildlife such as monkeys.
+- Supervise children closely, especially around dogs and puppies, cats and kittens, and wildlife.

 - Avoid bringing animals home to the United States.
 Dogs and cats may be infected with rabies but not show signs until several days or months later.
 If you do decide to bring an animal with you to the United States, be aware of CDC’s and USDA’s animal importation regulations.

 - For more information, see Be Safe Around Animals.

 Act quickly if you are bitten or scratched by a dog or other animal

 - Immediately wash all bites and scratches well.
 Use plenty of soap and running water.